ONSdigital/census-fwmt-outcome-service/.github/pull_request_template.md

 # Issue Summary
+- Describe the issue -  brief summary
-- link to jira ticket/feature?
+- Link to issue in Jira

 # Proposed Changes
-- Description of what changes were made

-# Additional Info
-- How to demonstrate functionality
+- Changes made to the code - brief summary

 # Checklist
 - [ ] Tests
 - [x] Sensitive Data not being logged
 - [ ] Documentation Updated ( where required)
+- [ ] Have you checked dependencies?

 # How it was tested
 - [ ] Unit tested
 - [ ] Ran the acceptance tests
 - [ ] Manually Tested
-- [ ] Not tested becase my coding skills are flawless
+- [X] Not tested - Don't merge.

+# Additional Info
+- How to demonstrate functionality

 # Screenshots
+- Screen shot of Passed Unit/Acceptance Test